Ignalina/alloy/README.md

 # alloy
-Go to (if you just read goto you are a basic programmer, go away !)
+Go to (if you just read goto you are a Basic programmer, go away !)
 Rust calls with Apache Arrow datatype as parameter Super mega experimental atm ...
 Currently reading specs https://arrow.apache.org/docs/status.html#ipc-format

 Goals